Garage Door Threshold Seal: Signs of Damage & When to Replace

 Visible Wear and Damage

 Inspect your threshold seal regularly for cracks, tears, or missing sections.
-Over time, constant compression from heavy commercial doors, temperature fluctuations, and exposure to chemicals or road salt can cause deterioration.
+Over time, repeated compression from regular door use, temperature fluctuations, and exposure to chemicals or road salt can cause deterioration.
 You might notice the rubber becoming brittle, developing splits, or pulling away from the concrete.

 Water Infiltration Issues